Ted McCoy: Recognition

+McCoy was past national president, and a Fellow, of the New Zealand Institute of Architects, Honorary Fellow of the Royal Canadian Institute of Architects, and Fellow of the Royal Society of Arts (London).
+He served as chairman of the Otago Historical Trust regional committee, and the national board of the New Zealand Historic Places Trust.

 Legacy

 In 2016, the New Zealand Institute of Architects inaugurated the Ted McCoy Award, to be presented annually, for design of education facilities.

+McCoy worked with photographer Gary Blackman on the book Victorian City of New Zealand (John McIndoe Ltd, Dunedin, 1968).
+He was a contributor to Historic Buildings of New Zealand: South Island (ed.
+F. Porter, Heritage New Zealand, Wellington, 1983).
 McCoy's career and buildings are recorded in the 2007 book, A Southern Architecture: The work of Ted McCoy, written by McCoy and published by Otago University Press.